agairola/cissp/Domain-7/preventing-and-monitoring-incidents.md

 **Monitoring and Investigations**

+Audit trails give investigators the ability to reconstruct events long after they have occurred.
+They can record access abuses, privilege violations, attempted intrusions, and many different types of attacks.
+After detecting a security violation, security professionals can reconstruct the conditions and system state leading up to the event, during the event, and after the event through a close examination of the audit trail.

+Setup Network Time Protocol (NTP) for accurate timestamp in the logs.

+NIST NTP Authentication and service, [link](https://www.nist.gov/pml/time-and-frequency-division/time-services/nist-authenticated-ntp-service)

 **Monitoring and Problem Identification**

+Audit trails can record system failures, OS bugs, and software errors in addition to malicious attacks.
+Records contents of memory when an application or system crashes.

 **Monitoring Techniques**

+*Monitoring* is the process of reviewing information logs looking for something specific.

+*Log analysis* is a detailed and systematic form of monitoring in which the logged information is analyzed for trends and patterns as well as abnormal, unauthorized, illegal, and policy-violating activities.
+Log analysis isn’t necessarily in response to an incident but instead a periodic task, which can detect potential issues.
+Due to massive log size, admin prefer this to be automated.

 **Security Information and Event Management**

+`Security information and event management (SIEM)` `Security event management (SEM)`
+`Security information management (SIM)`

+These tools provide real-time analysis of events occurring on systems throughout an organization.
+They include agents installed on remote systems that monitor for specific events known as alarm triggers.
+When the trigger occurs, the agents report the event back to the central monitoring software.

+SIEMs uses advanced analytic tools to detect abnormalities and sends alerts to security administrators.

+Some monitoring tools are also used for inventory and status purposes

+Software monitoring watches for attempted or successful installations of unapproved software, use of unauthorized software, or unauthorized use of approved software

 **Sampling**

+Sampling is a form of data reduction that allows someone to glean valuable information by looking at only a small sample of data in an audit trail.
+There is always a risk that sampled data is not an accurate representation of the whole body of data, and statistical sampling can identify the margin of error.

 **Clipping Levels**

+Clipping is a form of nonstatistical sampling.
+It selects only events that exceed a clipping level, which is a predefined threshold for the event.
+The system ignores events until they reach this threshold.

+As an example, failed logon attempts are common in any system as users can easily enter the wrong password once or twice.
+Instead of raising an alarm for every single failed logon attempt, a clipping level can be set to raise an alarm only if it detects five failed logon attempts within a 30-minute period.
+Many account lockout controls use a similar clipping level.
+They don’t lock the account after a single failed logon.
+Instead, they count the failed logons and lock the account only when the predefined threshold is reached.

+In other words, the clipping level causes the system to ignore routine events and only raise an alert when it detects serious intrusion patterns.

 **Other Monitoring Tools**

+Other technique includes, closed-circuit television (CCTV), keystroke monitoring, traffic analysis monitoring, trend analysis monitoring, and monitoring to prevent data loss.

+### Egress monitoring

+Egress monitoring refers to monitoring outgoing traffic to prevent data exfiltration, which is the unauthorized transfer of data outside the organization.
+Some common methods used to prevent data exfiltration are using data loss prevention techniques, looking for steganography attempts, and using watermarking to detect unauthorized data going out.

+Advanced attackers can encrypt data which bypasses these attempts.
+However, it’s also possible to include tools that monitor the amount of encrypted data sent out of the network.

+#### Data Loss Prevention

+  * These systems have the capability of scanning unencrypted data looking for keywords and data patterns.
+For example, imagine that an organization uses data classifications of Confidential, Proprietary, Private, and Sensitive.
+A DLP system can scan files for these words and detect them.

+  * There are two primary types of DLP systems: network-based and endpoint-based.

+    * Network-Based DLP - `Edge of the network`
+    * Endpoint-Based DLP - `files stored on a system as well as files sent to external devices, such as printers`

+  * **Drawback** A DLP system doesn’t have the ability to decrypt data.
+Major advance persistent threat (ATP) include Fancy Bear ([APT 28](https://en.wikipedia.org/wiki/Fancy_Bear)) and Cozy Bear ([APT 29](https://en.wikipedia.org/wiki/Cozy_Bear)).